-"Firefighters were sent into that smoke-filled storage area without any or enough thought as to what they were facing, what they had in place to tackle those dangers and how equipped they were to tackle those dangers."'Disorientated and panicked'
+"Firefighters were sent into that smoke-filled storage area without any or enough thought as to what they were facing, what they had in place to tackle those dangers and how equipped they were to tackle those dangers."

 Mr Matthews described a 19mm-diameter hose reel initially deployed at the scene as "wholly inadequate" to deal with any developed fire in a large space.

 The prosecution claims that by the time the Red 1 team was sent into the warehouse at 18:53 GMT, the incident commanders knew they were dealing with a large smoke-filled compartment.

 Mr Matthews said the extremely hot conditions and practically zero-visibility meant managers should have stopped "offensive" firefighting and not sent breathing apparatus crews into the building.

 He told the jury that Red 1 were sent into the building with the same equipment that initial crews were using when it was apparently thought that there was only a simple pallet fire to deal with.

 "All four members of the team deployed by Mr Ashley - following on from the unconsidered strategy of Mr Simmons - were, over the course of the minutes that followed, to die," Mr Matthews told the court.

 The court heard that Warwickshire Fire and Rescue Service was alerted at 17:30 GMT after staff at the food packing plant failed to extinguish the fire themselves.

 He said Warwickshire Fire and Rescue initially sent two appliances, which arrived shortly before 18:00 GMT.

 "From that time, until an emergency was declared, firefighters wearing breathing apparatus were sent into the building with orders to find and extinguish the fire," Mr Matthews added.